FMSoftCN/hybridos/README.md

    + hiBus: the HybridOS derivative of uBus:
 <https://github.com/FMSoftCN/hibus>
    + hiLogged: the HybridOS logging service: (Stay tuned).
-   + hiSecd (the HybridOS security service): (Stay tuned).
+   + hiSecd: the HybridOS security service: (Stay tuned).

 ## Current Status

 - Aug.
 2020:
    FMSoft announces the availability of the key component of HybridOS for device-side: hiWebKit.
 - Mar.
 2020:
    FMSoft announces the availability of MiniGUI 5.0 and the updated graphics stack of HybridOS for device-side.
 - Nov.
 2019:
    Initial release of hiCairo.
 - Nov.
 2018:
    Initiate this project and organize specifications and design documents.

 ## Copying